FabianoEger/tago-documentation/getstarted.rst

 ********************
 Start by adding a  :ref:`device <ref_concepts_device>` to your account.
 This will provide a link between the data in your account and the external world.

-In this example, let's send a variable called *temperature* from your device.
+In this example, let's send a variable called *temperature* from your device to your account at Tago.

 On the left side bar, click on **Devices**.
-Then, click on **Add Device** blue button, enter with the name 'dev01' and click on 'Save'.
+Then, click on **Add Device** (the top right button), enter with the name of the device, for this example: 'dev01', and click on 'Save'.

 For each device, you have to define a :ref:`bucket <ref_concepts_bucket>` to store its data.
 You can let Tago create a new bucket with the same name as the device.

 For security, all devices should use a valid :ref:`token <ref_concepts_token>` when accessing Tago.
 One token is automatically generated when a device is created.
 Later in this example, you will need to use this token.
-Go to the 'General information' session of the device, click on 'QR Code' or 'Tokens' and copy the token code that was created for your device.
+Go to the 'General information' section of the device, click on 'QR Code' or 'Tokens' and copy the token code that was created for your device.

-This video shows how to take the steps above in few seconds.
+This video shows how to take the steps above in a few seconds.

 .. raw:: html